 Unpaid Wages, Unpaid Bonuses, or Unpaid, Deferred Compensation.

-It may be in a terminated broker’s interest to file a FINRA arbitration, raising his claims against the brokerage firm, before the brokerage firm brings an arbitration against the broker seeking to collect on the forgivable loan owed by the broker.
+It may be in a terminated broker’s interest to file a FINRA arbitration, raising his claims against the brokerage firm, before the broker brings an arbitration against the broker seeking to collect on the forgivable loan owed by the broker.

-If you are a securities industry employee living in the New York City area, and the brokerage firm where you formerly worked has brought, before FINRA, an arbitration against you to collect the amount you owe under a promissory note, call Attorney David S. Rich at (212) 209-3972.
+If you are a securities industry employee living in the Manhattan area, and the brokerage firm where you formerly worked has brought, before FINRA, an arbitration against you to collect the amount you owe under a promissory note, call Attorney David S. Rich at (347) 970-5550.

 David S. Rich is the founding member of the Law Offices of David S. Rich, LLC,